 It was back in January that I met Chip and Tim.
-I was there to provide a paint color consultation for their upcoming work with SuperiorPro Exteriors — the company doing their painting.
+I was there to provide a paint color consultation for their upcoming work with their painting company.
 Unfortunately, I don’t have a photo of what the house looked like when I was there that day.
 As I recall, ice and snow covered the ground from a recent Atlanta snow storm, so we spent as little time as possible outside.
 Shown below is a “before” shot Chip sent me afterwards of the house in its original state when they purchased it.
 (I believe this was the real estate photo.)
 When I was there, they had already made considerable structural changes.
 The last piece of the renovation puzzle was to have the house painted.

 We went inside for a preliminary discussion of what they had in mind for the house.
 I found out that Chip creates beautiful stained glass, was accustomed to working with color, and had picked up a few paint chips to show me for the exterior.
 What he wanted was warm neutrals for the house.
 Unfortunately, the paint chips he had selected had a red undertone.
 I looked at him and said, “You know you will have a pink house using this paint color, right?”
 He was a bit surprised to hear that.
 We went outside where colors read completely different in the light of day than they do inside in artificial light.
 I found a similar color to what he had selected, pulled out the large color sample (8 1/2 x 11″) and held it up against the beautiful new golden flagstone on the front porch.
 He gasped when he saw how pinkish it read against the yellow.

 We got to work and found similar warm neutrals with a yellow/green undertone which would play well to the stone.
 We decided on Softer Tan SW6141 for the body of the house and Dapper Tan SW6144 for the trim.